-Once you have given notice that you’re leaving your job and have tendered your official resignation, there are still some things you need to consider doing to ensure a graceful transition before you head out the office door for the last time.
+Once you have given notice that you’re leaving your job and have tendered your official resignation, there are still some things you need to consider doing to ensure a graceful transition before you head out the office door or sign-off from your computer for the last time.
+If you've lost your job, it's just as important to leave on a professional note.

 Finalizing your relationships with supervisors and co-workers can solidify positive perceptions about your professionalism, and help you get good references for the future.
 Avoiding pitfalls can ensure that you don't damage relationships or make any errors with your post-employment compensation or benefits.

 If you plan ahead, you’ll be able to leave on good terms and in the company’s good graces.
 That’s always the best way to move on from a job, especially since you may even end up working with some of your former coworkers or previous boss at other jobs in the future.

 15 Things to Do Before Leaving Your Job